IamGuber/Scrap-APP/README.md

 # Scrap-APP
 "Domolazeriai" scraping APP.

+This code example is working on windows.
+Original code working from ubuntu and mac os.

 app.py:
 The provided code appears to be a Python script that creates a graphical user interface (GUI) using the Tkinter library.
 The GUI includes a text box for displaying logs, two buttons for starting different functions, and a scheduling mechanism to automate the execution of those functions.
 Overall, this code sets up a GUI with buttons to initiate the execution of scraping and email sending functions.
 Additionally, it includes a scheduling mechanism to automatically trigger these functions at specific times every day.
 The logs are displayed in a text widget within the GUI to provide feedback on the execution of the functions.